Tekkno: Commercial performance

 Tekkno entered the German albums chart at No. 1 in the week after release, the highest ranking any record of Electric Callboy achieved.
 In October 2024, the album received Gold in Finland certifying 10.000 sold copies.
 In May 2025, Tekkno received Gold certification in Austria for 7,500 units being sold.
+During the bands own Escalation Fest 2026 the band announced that Tekkno had been certified Gold in Germany with 100,000 units sold.